Masterminds/sprig/docs/semver.md

 ## semverCompare

 A more robust comparison function is provided as `semverCompare`.
+It returns `true` if the constraint matches, or `false` if it does not match.
 This version supports version ranges:

 - `semverCompare "1.2.3" "1.2.3"` checks for an exact match
 - `semverCompare "^1.2.0" "1.2.3"` checks that the major and minor versions match, and that the patch